rlane/Oort-legacy/README.md

 keyed by class name.

 The standard `math`, `table`, and `string` libraries are provided.
 A library of useful utility functions (`lib.lua`) is also included in the global environment.
+The utility functions include a standard missile AI which is useful for beginning players.

 ### Ships